JunjieLeiCoe/causal_inferences_s2020/session2/assognment2_Junjie.md

-   - the best way to split is ...
+   - the best way to split is to do the $50/50$

 3. the estimated `ATE` is greater than $0.7$